Sequoia – Fire – Earthkeeper of Evergreens (Queen of Wands)

 Genus: Sequoiadendron – Family: Cupressaceae

 Sequoiadendron is a genus of evergreens with two species, only one of which still survives, Sequoiadendron giganteum or giant sequoia.
 Today the giant sequoia grows naturally in the Sierra Nevada mountain range in California.
 It was also native to the Caucasus region of Europe and Asia between the Black Sea and the Caspian Sea until 12,000 years ago.
 Giant sequoias are the world’s largest living trees and largest living “thing” by volume.
 They grow to an average height of 164-279 feet and can live to be 3,500 years old.
+Its second cousin, Jomon Sugi, Cryptomeria japonica is a large Japanese cypress also called Japanese cedar or redwood, which is estimated to be at least 5,000 years old.

 Wood from mature giant sequoias is highly resistant to decay but its fibrous and brittle nature makes it unsuitable as a timber wood.
 The Hume-Bennett Lumber Company logged these giants via clear-cutting from 1880-1920.
 Over 50% of the timber of the tree never made it to the mill because it would shatter upon hitting the ground.
 When pictures were released to the public that these majestic trees were being used to make matchsticks, the public outcry caused most of the remaining groves to be preserved as protected land.